Cyrano: Well, of cour— what did you say?

 - Triptych Continuum: Played with in Goosed!: after spending a millennium trapped in the Empire, Crystal Geese are reintroduced to Equestria — which doesn't know how to deal with them any more, especially as all of the ones which were trapped outside went "suspiciously extinct".
 Fluttershy quickly figures out that the geese could do more damage through returning, because the local ecosystem has adapted to go on without them.
 However, once the hostile migration stops fouling Ponyville, it starts heading towards Protocera and its griffon omnivore citizenry — implying the species may be about to go extinct again.

-- In Godzilla: King of the Monsters (2019), King Ghidorah is at first thought to be a rival Alpha Predator to Godzilla.
-But upon further researching legends and myths, Monarch soon learns that Ghidorah is not from Earth, but is actually an invasive entity from another planet.
-After Godzilla is nearly killed by the Oxygen Destroyer, Ghidorah takes over as Earths Alpha and commands the Titans across the Earth to awaken and wreak havoc upon humanity.
+- Godzilla: King of the Monsters (2019): King Ghidorah is at first thought to be a rival Alpha Predator to Godzilla.
+However, upon further researching legends and myths, Monarch soon learns that Ghidorah is not from Earth, but is actually an invasive entity from another planet.
+After Godzilla is nearly killed by the Oxygen Destroyer, Ghidorah takes over as Earth’s Alpha and commands the Titans across the Earth to awaken and wreak havoc upon both humanity and the world's global ecosystems.

-- Artemis Fowl: In Artemis Fowl: The Time Paradox, the introduction of rainbow trout into Twin Lakes, and the resulting extinction of the native yellowfin cutthroat trout, is used as a minor plot point.
-A flash freeze leaves a small number of yellowfin cutthroats frozen inside a block of ice, which is later acquired by the Extinctionists, a club for people with a perverse obsession with killing endangered animals, so they can serve the yellowfins to the guests at a banquet they're hosting in a display of Conspicuous Consumption.
+- Artemis Fowl: The Time Paradox: The introduction of rainbow trout into Twin Lakes, and the resulting extinction of the native yellowfin cutthroat trout, is used as a minor plot point.
+A flash freeze leaves a small number of yellowfin cutthroats frozen inside a block of ice, which is later acquired by the Extinctionists, a club for people with a perverse obsession with killing endangered animals, so they can serve the yellowfins to the guests at a banquet they're hosting in a display of Snooty Haute Cuisine.
 The Extinctionists consider this a tragedy not because of the extinction itself, but because the fish has a unique flavor which no-one will ever be able to enjoy again.

 - The Day of the Triffids: Triffids were created by Soviet Superscience for their superior vegetable oil which can be used as an alternate fuel source, but an attempt to steal their seeds and sell them in the West goes wrong and leads to the seeds being scattered around the world when the airplane carrying them is shot down over the ocean.
+(Maybe, this is all second and third-hand information supplied to the reader by the novel's protagonist.)
 Even then mankind is able to keep control of the situation by hunting down wild triffids and confining them in farms, until social collapse from mass blindness allows them to break out.
 With humanity no longer the apex predator keeping them in check, triffids soon reproduce out of control.

 - Invasive Species: A scientist discusses the possibility of using introduced species against an alien race called the Hauch'k, reasoning that certain Earthly plants and animals could irreversibly damage their fluorine-based atmosphere.
 Unfortunately, the Department of Defence turns him down, believing that they'll be able to win the ten-year-long war through conventional methods.
 The ending implies that the Hauch'k have successfully embarked on a similar program, for the air outside is starting to smell of fluorine...